nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 5 - Instruction Sets and Operands.md

 		2. Status
 	- Operand in instruction says where to store result
 - ALU sets a condition code to specify if the result is pos/neg/zero/overflowed.
-	- A conditional branch then follows this
+	- A conditional branch then follows the operation.
 ## 5.21 - Subroutine and Function Calls